Arthur Coningham (RAF officer): Second World War service

 Coningham began the war as an air commodore commanding Bomber Command's 4 Group, which he led for two years including the first year of the bombing offensive against Germany.
 His group was small, seldom numbering more than 60 air crews total in the first part of the war, and unlike the rest of Bomber Command conducted its operations at night.
 Consequently, nearly all of the missions of its Whitley bombers before 19/20 March 1940 were for the delivery of propaganda leaflets over German territory against comparatively ineffective defences.
 During the remainder of 1940, 4 Group attacked targets in Italy until these were allotted to 3 Group in December, and targets in the Ruhr, all of small scale and causing little damage.
 Coningham in September received promotion to air vice-marshal.
 In November, area bombing began, again on a small scale, and continued throughout the winter.
 4 Group was just beginning to expand and convert its equipment to Handley Page Halifax bombers when Coningham was transferred.

 In July 1941 he was called to Egypt by Air Marshal Arthur Tedder, head of RAF Middle East Command, to take over 204 Group from Air Vice-Marshal Raymond Collishaw.
 Two months later, to match its growing size and its status with the newly formed Eighth Army, the group was transformed into the Western Desert Air Force.
-Coningham inherited a poorly functioning situation, where the Royal Air Force was almost totally failing to support ground troops.
+Coningham inherited a poorly functioning situation, where the RAF was almost totally failing to support ground troops.
 He promptly delegated out technical duties to those he trusted and did not micromanage them; however, he held his subordinates strictly responsible for achieving the results he wanted.
 Any mistakes by his underlings that resulted in fatalities to friendly troops were grounds for dismissal by Coningham.

 Faced with equipment shortages, a hostile desert environment, and superior enemy planes, Coningham's management system, through judicious deployment of his squadrons, gradually achieved air superiority in the North African campaign.
 In particular, Coningham developed the use of fighter-bombers, able to fight as fighter planes in the air or in bombing and strafing attacks of enemy ground targets.
 Coningham developed an efficient ground support system to keep planes flying, and a command and control system to allow ground observers to radio in air attacks.
 Coningham's Western Desert Air Force, in continuous air attacks of enemy ground targets, was instrumental in stopping the enemy offensive at El Alamein in July 1942.
-Coningham formed a close relationship with the new commander of the British Eighth Army, General Bernard Montgomery.
+Coningham formed a close relationship with the new Eighth Army commander, General Bernard Montgomery.
 Montgomery and Coningham recognised the importance of joint operations.
 The air power doctrine devised by Coningham is the basis of modern joint operations doctrine.
 The dominance of the Allied air force was a critical factor in the British victory at the Second Battle of El Alamein in November 1942.
-Coningham's doctrine of tactical air power would reach its fruition in early 1943, when RAF and USAAF fighter-bombers and bombers attacked enemy land forces.
+Coningham's doctrine of tactical air power would reach its fruition in early 1943, when RAF and United States Army Air Force (USAAF) fighter-bombers and bombers attacked enemy land forces.